-Salmonella is occasionally detected in dogs and cats and reptiles in Norway.
-Infected pets may constitute a risk for infection of humans.
+Salmonella is occasionally detected in dogs and cats and in reptiles in Norway.
+Infected pets may constitute a risk of infection for humans.
 Salmonella Typhimurium can sometimes be detected from wild birds and hedgehogs in Norway.
 Contamination of food and water by these animals may lead to infection of humans.